Modyev/TCP-Port-Scanner/README.md

 # TCP Port Scanner

 A simple Python-based port scanner that checks whether specific ports are open or closed on a given IP address.
-It uses the `socket` library for scanning and `colorama` for colored terminal output.

 ## Options
 - Scan a specific port